ARM-software/abi-aa/aapcs64/aapcs64.rst

    Unix System V. A variant of the Unix Operating System.
 Although this specification refers to SysV, many other operating systems, such as Linux or BSD use similar conventions.

 Platform
-   A program execution environment such as that defined by an operating system or run- time environment.
+   A program execution environment such as that defined by an operating system or run-time environment.
 A platform defines the specific variant of the ABI and may impose additional constraints.
 Linux is a platform in this sense.

 More specific terminology is defined when it is first used.